 There are several advantages to playing bingo online rather than playing live.
 There are very few of these advantages that are appreciated more by players than the bonuses and rewards that are offered by most bingo sites.

-This makes sense, because bonuses feel like free money.
-Strictly speaking they aren’t completely free, as there are usually certain requirements that have to be met for eligibility to them, but it’s close enough for most players.
+This makes sense because bonuses feel like free money.
+Strictly speaking, they aren’t completely free, as there are usually certain requirements that have to be met for eligibility to them, but it’s close enough for most players.

 If you haven’t played online bingo before, or if you are relatively new to it, then you may not be aware of exactly what bonuses and rewards are all about.

 Other than that they work in pretty much the same way.
 You make your deposit into your online bingo account, and providing you are eligible, the extra funds will be added straight into your account.
 You can then use the funds to play games of your choice.